 “It’s a huge honour, but at the end of the day, it’s a list and it comes down to draft day, and we’ll see what happens.
 It’s something I’ve looked forward to ever since I started playing hockey,” he said.
 “It’s a dream everyone growing up has is to be drafted into the NHL”.

-With the 2019-20 Ontario Hockey League season canceled, and limited access to training faculties, previously normal actives such as conditioning and skill development have become a difficult task for all, including Butler.
+With the 2019-20 Ontario Hockey League season canceled, and limited access to training facilities, previously normal actives such as conditioning and skill development have become a difficult task for all, including Butler.

 “I’m trying to stay busy getting in my workouts, and shooting pucks,” the Ottawa native said.
 “Honestly, it has been boring there’s not much to do.
 Everyone is stuck inside.
 Towards the end of the season, you look forward to coming home and seeing all your friends.
 It’s been tough because I haven’t been able to do that.”